-- Don’t be embarrassed for having a tube!
+- Don’t be embarrassed about having a tube!
 I know that some of us fear being made fun of.
 It is especially difficult having a tube as a child and having to explain this to kids my age.
-When I was little, kids would ask me what was on my face, and I would simply tell them that I am a little sick and for now, I have to bring this little friend along with me to make me feel better.
+When I was little, kids would ask me what was on my face, and I would simply tell them that I was a little sick, and for now, I had to bring this little friend with me to make me feel better.
 Always, no matter what, be yourself.
 When you have a tube, you should never feel embarrassed or ashamed for having one.

-- No matter what tubes you have on your body, tubes won’t change your beauty.
-Living with tubes is difficult, and it’s easy to feel self-conscious.
-However, I want to tell you that either way you are beautiful.
+- No matter what tubes you have on your body, they won’t change your beauty.
+Living with tubes is complex, and it’s easy to feel self-conscious.
+However, I want to tell you that either way, you are beautiful.

 - Most importantly, live your life, always choose joy, and always have faith.
 Life will get hard, and sometimes it will suck, but things are going to get better eventually.
 Maybe not right now, but having the faith to get healthy is the first step to winning the fight.